Lost Card or Mobile

 If your device is lost or stolen, we suggest contacting your wireless service provider to have your device deactivated.

-Please know, in order to access any account information in our Mobile Banking, you are required to enter your password every time you open Mobile Banking.
-If your device is lost or stolen, no one can access your Bank of Washington Mobile Banking App or Browser without your unique Bank of Washington Online password.
+Please know, in order to access any account information in our Digital Banking, you are required to either enter your password, a passcode, or use Face ID every time you open Digital Banking.
+If your device is lost or stolen, no one can access your Bank of Washington Digital Banking App or Browser without your unique Bank of Washington Digital Banking password.

 If you are a victim of identity theft, the law is on your side.
 In fact, many different laws have been enacted or amended specifically to combat identity theft.
 If you find that you are the victim of identity theft, there are four steps you should take immediately.
 Make sure to document all conversations so you know whom you spoke to and when: